 Small Group Tutoring, launched in 2015, offers students the opportunity to learn practical English skills in a small group setting.
 Volunteer tutors meet with groups of 3-9 students for 10 week sessions.
-Classes take place weekly for 1.5 hours and are typically located in El Jebel, though we sometimes form groups in other locations.
+Classes take place weekly for 1.5 hours and are typically located in El Jebel.
+Currently, we are offering some in-person classes and some virtual classes.
 We use the Confidence & Connections curriculum developed by Boulder-based, Intercambio: Uniting Communities.
 Lessons help to develop useful language for real world situations and focus on oral skills, as well as reading and writing.

 Community Engagement Activities

 English In Action believes that once students have learned more English, it is also important to help them find ways to use that English and to engage more fully with the community.
 Students and tutors in our programs are regularly offered opportunities to do a variety of activities, including snowshoeing on Aspen Mountain, attending Theatre Aspen performances and visiting the Aspen Art Museum.
 Each year we also hold a picnic for our students and tutors and a community fundraiser called the Fiesta de Tamales, which brings together community members from a wide variety of backgrounds in an authentic celebration of culture.
 We hope to bring the Fiesta back in 2022 after a pandemic hold.
 Students and tutors also participate in volunteer activities in the community, civic events and activities intended to create greater cross-cultural understanding.
 See our Full Calendar to learn more.